ParagUnhale1998/Clock/README.md

 # Clock
-# Here Is My Second Project In Github i Create a Simple Clock with Simple Logic
+# Here Is My Project In Github i Create a Simple Clock with Simple Logic

 ```
 Welcome to My Github Profile.